HabibElahi1990/ExcelFileUploadWithPoiAndKafka/README.md

 # ExcelFileUploadWithPoiAndKafka
-in this repository we determine how to use apachi poi for read excel file
+in this repository we determine how to use apache poi for read excel file

 * in this repository we have some modual for main projects classes , kafka services , poi services and finally save in the MongoDb
   * excel-file-upload